lm3nitro/Projects/Proxy/mitmproxy/mitmproxy.md

 ![Pasted image 20240604224419](https://github.com/lm3nitro/Projects/assets/55665256/9424ea5c-9b45-45a6-a191-d37a920e82ba)

-By clicking on a particular flow, we I was presented with more information:
+By clicking on a particular flow, I was presented with more information:

 ![Pasted image 20240604225332](https://github.com/lm3nitro/Projects/assets/55665256/0a752085-63f7-4aaa-9126-9764462b6f41)